MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgEntitlementManagementAccessPackageAssignmentRequest.md

             - `[DescriptionForAdmins <String>]`: Description provided by review creators to provide more context of the review to admins.
 Supports $select.
             - `[DescriptionForReviewers <String>]`: Description provided  by review creators to provide more context of the review to reviewers.
 Reviewers will see this description in the email sent to them requesting their review.
 Email notifications support up to 256 characters.
 Supports $select.
             - `[DisplayName <String>]`: Name of the access review series.
 Supports $select and $orderBy.
 Required on create.
-            - `[FallbackReviewers <IMicrosoftGraphAccessReviewReviewerScope[]>]`: This collection of reviewer scopes is used to define the list of fallback reviewers.
+            - `[FallbackReviewers <IMicrosoftGraphAccessReviewReviewerScope1[]>]`: This collection of reviewer scopes is used to define the list of fallback reviewers.
 These fallback reviewers will be notified to take action if no users are found from the list of reviewers specified.
 This could occur when either the group owner is specified as the reviewer but the group owner does not exist, or manager is specified as reviewer but a user's manager does not exist.
 See accessReviewReviewerScope.
 Replaces backupReviewers.
 Supports $select.
 NOTE: The value of this property will be ignored if fallback reviewers are assigned through the stageSettings property.
             - `[InstanceEnumerationScope <IMicrosoftGraphAccessReviewScope>]`: accessReviewScope
               - `[(Any) <Object>]`: This indicates any property can be added to this object.
-            - `[Instances <IMicrosoftGraphAccessReviewInstance[]>]`: Set of access reviews instances for this access review series.
+            - `[Instances <IMicrosoftGraphAccessReviewInstance1[]>]`: Set of access reviews instances for this access review series.
 Access reviews that do not recur will only have one instance; otherwise, there is an instance for each recurrence.
             - `[LastModifiedDateTime <DateTime?>]`: Timestamp when the access review series was last modified.
 Supports $select.
 Read-only.
-            - `[Reviewers <IMicrosoftGraphAccessReviewReviewerScope[]>]`: This collection of access review scopes is used to define who are the reviewers.
+            - `[Reviewers <IMicrosoftGraphAccessReviewReviewerScope1[]>]`: This collection of access review scopes is used to define who are the reviewers.
 The reviewers property is only updatable if individual users are assigned as reviewers.
 Required on create.
 Supports $select.
 For examples of options for assigning reviewers, see Assign reviewers to your access review definition using the Microsoft Graph API.
 NOTE: The value of this property will be ignored if reviewers are assigned through the stageSettings property.
             - `[Scope <IMicrosoftGraphAccessReviewScope>]`: accessReviewScope
-            - `[Settings <IMicrosoftGraphAccessReviewScheduleSettings>]`: accessReviewScheduleSettings
+            - `[Settings <IMicrosoftGraphAccessReviewScheduleSettings1>]`: accessReviewScheduleSettings
               - `[(Any) <Object>]`: This indicates any property can be added to this object.
               - `[ApplyActions <IMicrosoftGraphAccessReviewApplyAction[]>]`: Optional field.
 Describes the  actions to take once a review is complete.
 There are two types that are currently supported: removeAccessApplyAction (default) and disableAndDeleteUserApplyAction.
 Field only needs to be specified in the case of disableAndDeleteUserApplyAction.
               - `[AutoApplyDecisionsEnabled <Boolean?>]`: Indicates whether decisions are automatically applied.
 When set to false, an admin must apply the decisions manually once the reviewer completes the access review.
 When set to true, decisions are applied automatically after the access review instance duration ends, whether or not the reviewers have responded.
 Default value is false.